-Girl Guides of Canada is one entity and our National level holds the liability insurance policy for the whole organization.

-Risk Management dictates that there are some parameters on how we manage the risk.
-Our tools for Risk Management are Safe Guide, National Insurance Program booklet and Guidelines for short term contracts.
+Girl Guides of Canada is one entity, and our national level holds the liability insurance policy for the whole organization.
+Risk management dictates that there are parameters on how we manage risk.
+Our tools for risk management are Safe Guide, the National Insurance Program Booklet and the Guidelines for Signing Short-Term Contracts document.

-To ensure any clauses that are written into the contract do not negatively impact the coverage of our Girl Guides of Canada insurance policy all contracts have to be read or understood before signing and signed by someone whom Girl Guides has been authorized to sign on behalf of the organization.
+To ensure any clauses that are written into the contract do not negatively impact the coverage of our Girl Guides of Canada insurance policy, all contracts have to be read and understood before signing.
+They have to be signed by someone whom Girl Guides has authorized to sign on behalf of the organization.